English

 English 1 H

-This course explores how story and language are impacted by social, cultural, and historic context and highlights a responsibility to advocate for oneself and for others.
-While students' experiences are balanced between reading and writing, writing as an act of thinking is a core tenet of the course, and students develop independence in writing by articulating their ideas in a variety of modes.
-A course aim is for students to improve their writing, reading, and thinking rather than merely completing assignments.
-The class provides an exposure to a variety of genres.
-In addition, the texts offer varied authorial and cultural experiences, which enable students to gain insight into their role and responsibilities within "a community" in local and global contexts.
-Students examine how stories—through a variety of interpretations—reflect and shape communities.
-Additionally, the course encourages students to impact the societies in which they live through writing, reading, speaking, listening, and reflecting.
+This course serves as a foundational approach to high school literacy, specifically reading, writing, speaking, and listening.
+This course introduces students to a variety of genres of fiction, drama, and poetry and their respective literary terms in preparation for future literature studies.
+Further, recognizing how this course explores how story and language are impacted by social, cultural, and historic context, students learn to engage in critical reading and thinking skills to explore texts from representative authors across cultures and time periods.
+Through varied authorial and cultural experiences, students gain insight into their roles and responsibilities within “a community”, locally and globally.
+Students examine how stories—through a variety of interpretations—reflect and shape communities and highlights a responsibility to advocate for oneself and for others.
+While students’ experiences are balanced between reading and writing, writing as an act of thinking is a core tenet of the course, and students develop independence in writing by articulating their ideas in a variety of modes.
+Additionally, through this course, students are encouraged to recognize the potential impact one can have on the societies in which they live through writing, reading, speaking, listening, and reflecting.
 At the honors level, a high degree of inferencing is required.
-Due to the demands of reading and writing independently, students should have strong motivation, highly developed organization and study skills, and the maturity to discuss literature on an abstract, figurative, and critical level.
+Due to the demands of reading and writing independently, students should have strong motivation, and the maturity to discuss literature on an abstract, figurative, and critical level.

 English 2